Protoqol/VividLog/README.md

 This npm module makes it slightly easier but mainly a lot nicer to log to the console.

 ## Installation & Usage
-> You can install the package, but it won't do anything as of yet 🤡
 ####Install with npm
 Installation is as simple as any other npm module.<br>
 `npm i vividlog --save-dev`<br>